History of monarchy in Canada: The American Revolution

 Following the Treaty of Paris, concluding the Seven Years' War, King George III issued the Royal Proclamation of 1763, setting the Appalachian Mountains as the division between the Thirteen Colonies, to the east, and "Indian Reserve", to the west.
 Being the first legal recognition by the British Crown of aboriginal rights, the document is today viewed as fundamental for First Nations land claims and self-government in Canada.

 The Quebec Act—shaped by the views of the anti-assimilationist Governor of Quebec, Guy Carlton and supported by King George—was passed in 1774, by which the Crown guaranteed the continued free practice of Catholicism, as well as restored the French system of civil law for issues relating to private law.
-This originated the tradition of Canadian constitutional law protecting languistic, religious, and legal rights in Quebec.
+This originated the tradition of Canadian constitutional law protecting linguistic, religious, and legal rights in Quebec.

 The Royal Proclamation and Quebec Act were regarded by American colonists as two of the Intolerable Acts that eventually led to the outbreak of the American Revolution.
-But, the American hostility toward the spirit of those laws is what led most Québécois to rebuff the revolution; they fought, in provincial militas, alongside British soldiers repelling invasions by the republican revolutionaries.
+But, the American hostility toward the spirit of those laws is what led most Québécois to rebuff the revolution; they fought, in provincial militias, alongside British soldiers repelling invasions by the republican revolutionaries.
 Others, though—especially the peasant habitants—aided the Americans.

 The conflict resulted in some 46,000 United Empire Loyalists fleeing north from the United States, the King-in-Council granting each family 200 acre of land in his various colonies, mostly in Nova Scotia, but, also in Quebec and what is today Ontario and Manitoba.
-At the same time, approximately 3,000 former slaves of African ancestry, known as Black Loyalists, moved to the Maritimes and thousands of Iroquois and other aboriginals expelled from New York and other states resettled under the protection of the Crown in what is now Ontario.
-In all, so many arrived on the east coast that the colony of New Brunswick was split out of Nova Scotia for administrative purposes.
-Continuing today, Ontario residents descended from these original refugees retain the post-nominals UE, standing for United Empire.
+At the same time, approximately 3,000 former slaves of African ancestry, known as Black Loyalists, moved to the Maritimes and thousands of Iroquois, Mohawks, and other aboriginals expelled from New York and other states resettled under the protection of the Crown in what is now southern Ontario.
+In all, so many arrived that, for administrative purposes, the colony of New Brunswick was split out of Nova Scotia and Upper Canada (today Ontario) split from the Province of Quebec (the remainder becoming Lower Canada, today Quebec).
+Since then, Ontario residents descended from these original refugees retain the post-nominals UE, standing for United Empire, and may employ coronets in their coats of arms.

 The loyalists who settled in the Maritimes, however, found themselves among some residents aligned with the United States and its republican cause.